-In this course, attendance is required because it is important to practice the language at least 3 times a week.
+In this course, attendance is required because it is important to practice the language at least 3 times a week; one of the main points of this class is to participate in the discussions.
 Therefore, absences will affect the attendance grade.
-For each absence with no valid excuse, the student's attendance grade will go down one letter.
-Repeated lateness will also affect your grade.
-After two late arrivals without a valid excuse, the attendance grade will also go down one letter.
+For each absence with no valid excuse, the student's attendance grade will go down one letter; similarly repeated lateness will also affect your grade.
+After two late arrivals without a valid excuse, the attendance grade will go down one letter.